neudecker-group/jedi/docs/tutorials/substructures.rst

 Analysing Substructures
 =======================

-When analysing large structures, but you're really only interested in small parts of the whole, it might be more useful to instead resort to a partial analysis.
+When analyzing large structures, but you're really only interested in small parts of the whole, it might be more useful to instead resort to a partial analysis.

 We will use the biphenyl molecule to illustrate a partial analysis.
 To start, there are two approaches to be considered: